 5. Can I turn around to avoid a sobriety checkpoint?

-Yes, drivers have the legal right to turn around and avoid a DUI roadblock.
-But they may not violate any traffic laws in the process.
-Otherwise, they can be cited for the violation.
-Then they could also be questioned about drinking as if it were any other traffic stop.
+Yes, you have the legal right to turn around and avoid a DUI roadblock.
+Though you may not violate any traffic laws in the process.
+Otherwise, you can be cited for the violation.
+Then you could also be questioned about drinking as if it were any other traffic stop.

 For further assistance, please contact us at: